Former JPMorgan exec wins London appeal over Whale case

-(Reuters) - A former JPMorgan executive who supervised a division that ran up $6.2 billion of losses in the “London Whale” scandal of 2012 has won a second legal challenge against Britain’s regulator in a closely watched court battle.
+LONDON, May 19 (Reuters) - A former JPMorgan executive who supervised a division that ran up $6.2 billion of losses in the “London Whale” scandal of 2012 has won a second legal challenge against Britain’s regulator in a closely-watched court battle.

-The Court of Appeal said on Tuesday that although Achilles Macris had not been named, he had been improperly identified when the Financial Conduct Authority (FCA) fined JPMorgan almost 140 million pounds ($217 million) in 2013 over huge bets by former trader Bruno Iksil.
+The Court of Appeal said on Tuesday that although Achilles Macris had not been named, he had been identified and should have been allowed to respond when the Financial Conduct Authority (FCA) fined JPMorgan almost 140 million pounds ($217 million) in 2013 over huge bets by former trader Bruno Iksil.

-The case has been closely watched by other traders, who also believe they have been identified in FCA notices, prejudiced and not given a right of reply, and the latest decision could have implications for how much detail the FCA can publish in enforcement notices.
+The decision could have implications for how much detail can be published in enforcement notices.
+The case has been closely watched by scores of traders who also allege they have been identified in FCA notices and not given a right of reply.

-Christian Bittar, a former Deutsche Bank trader, is among those to also have challenged the watchdog about being allegedly improperly identified in an enforcement notice against a company, one source familiar with the situation said.

 The FCA, which could yet appeal to the Supreme Court, said only: “We are considering the judgment carefully.”